The Executive Branch

-Just in time for the 2012 election, this engaging, interactive lesson traces the history of the American presidency and features a special introduction by ABC News anchor George Stephanopoulos—former adviser and communications director for President Bill Clinton.
+This engaging, interactive lesson traces the history of the American presidency and features a special introduction by ABC News anchor George Stephanopoulos—former adviser and communications director for President Bill Clinton.
 Join constitutional experts and the Center’s education staff to explore why it was important for our young nation to have an executive branch, and why nevertheless some people were worried about giving it too much power.
 We’ll also take a trip to a very special location in America’s presidential history.
-We’ll be hailing to the chief as we ring in the Constitution’s 225th Anniversary!

 - The Founders’ Library: Thinking as a Founding Father